 TeachRock is an entirely self-contained, web-based curriculum.
 It is free to anyone who has access to a computer.
 It was designed to be easily accessible and as user-friendly as possible.
 Virtually all of the resources you will need to teach a particular lesson are hosted on the site.
 You can play our videos for your class without connecting to YouTube, iTunes, QuickTime, or any other program or website.
 All of the images and student handouts needed to teach a lesson are available directly from the site as well.
 (Please note that there are a small number of exceptions, calling for teachers to link to additional materials available on the web or supply their own audio recordings and lyrics for particular songs.)

-This site is divided into three main sections: Curriculum, Resources, and For Teachers.
+This site is divided into three main sections: Lesson Plan Collections, Welcome Teachers, and Resources.
 You can access these at any time from tabs at the top center of every page.

 Clicking on the title of a lesson will take you to the individual lesson page.
 Each lesson page offers a brief introduction to the broad themes and content of the lesson.
 Under the title of each lesson plan is a menu that allows you to access the Media Resources, Objectives, Activities and Standards for the lesson.
 You may also scroll down the page to find these sections.
 Lesson plans were designed to enable teachers to easily use the videos and images in their classrooms; see Technical Matters below for more information about how to do so.

 Each lesson plan follows a format that will be familiar to most teachers.
 All lessons are organized around an Essential Question (found at the top of the lesson page), which drives the lesson, and can be answered by students in multiple ways.
 All activities and materials in the lesson are designed to help students find meaningful answers to the question posed.